How to Secure Windows

 Ventilation

-This sort of lock can also be used to secure upstairs windows in homes with children to reduce the likelihood of them opening the windows and falling.
+These locks can also be used to secure upstairs windows in homes with children, helping to prevent accidental openings and falls.

 Appearance